-- 51 The role of the investigator is to collate and present the evidence to assist the fitness to practise panel to establish whether there is enough evidence to determine if a student's fitness to practise is impaired.
-The investigator should be independent of the fitness to practise panel which makes decisions. - 52 In considering the presentation of evidence, the investigator may consider the following questions: - > Has the student's behaviour harmed patients (including colleagues and staff) or put patients at risk of harm? - > Has the student shown a deliberate or reckless disregard of professional and clinical responsibilities towards patients or colleagues? - Has the student abused a patient's trust or violated a patient's autonomy or other fundamental rights? - > Has the student shown a deliberate and reckless disregard to the processes for the delivery of osteopathic care or put the reputation of the OEI, clinic or other setting at risk?
+- 51. The role of the investigator is to collate and present the evidence to assist the fitness to practise panel to establish whether there is enough evidence to determine if a student's fitness to practise is impaired.
+The investigator should be independent of the fitness to practise panel which makes decisions. - 52.
+In considering the presentation of evidence, the investigator may consider the following questions: - a.
+Has a student's behaviour harmed patients (including colleagues and staff) or put patients at risk of harm? - b.
+Has a student shown a deliberate or reckless disregard of professional and clinical responsibilities towards patients or colleagues?